-The five fingers of each hand are composed of fifteen 56 bones, difpofed in three ranks called phalanges: The Of the fin bones of the first phalanx, which are articulated with gers.
-4S 2 the phalanx the finalleft.
-All thefe bones are larger at their extremities than in their middle part.
+The five fingers of each hand are composed of fifteen bones, disposed in three ranks called phalanges: The bones of the first phalanx, which are articulated with the metacarpus, are the largest, and those of the last phalanx the finallest.
+All these bones are larger at their extremities than in their middle part.